-Required content Explanation (reference to FSC National standard) Management objectives What do I plan to do on my property?
+Required content Explanation (reference to FSC National standard) · Management objectives What do I plan to do on my property?
 What do I want the forest to look like in the future?
 Consultants can help, but the owner needs to be the ultimate decision maker.
 Description of the forest resource Age and species composition of the forest.
 Major features within the forest, such as streams and historic sites.
 Legal ownership information.
 Description of silvicultural systems Rate and volume of anticipated timber harvest.
 (6.3.a) Rational for rate of harvest (5.6.b) Quantitative measurement and computation of current timber volume and expected growth.
 Monitoring (8.2) The forest resource must be measured regularly.
 Who will go into the forest and when?
 What will monitors look for?
-Environmental protection based on What are the risks posed by forestry? the assessment (6.1) How will I protect, restore or reduce negative impacts?
+Environmental protection based on What are the risks posed by forestry? the assessment (6.1) How will I protect, restore or reduce negative Destruction of constitutional and impacts?
 Protection of rare, threatened and Determine presence of RTE species by database endangered species (6.3) research and field survey.
 List species and locations.
 Use maps.

-Maps (7.1.h.1) The scale depends on the size of the property.

-List of map subjects includes boundaries,

-management units, water bodies, protected

-sites, etc.

-Justification for choice of harvesting Based largely on the silvicultural system and the

-technique (5.6, 6.5) forest resource (timber size and topography).
+Mans (7.1 h.1) Maps (7.1.h.1) The scale depends on the size of the property.
+List of map subjects includes boundaries, management units, water bodies, protected sites, etc. Justification for choice of harvesting Based largely on the silvicultural system and the technique (5.6, 6.5) forest resource (timber size and topography).
+(3.0, 0.3) Torest resource (diffiser size and topography).